San Sebastián: Climate

+Demographics

+As of 2024, the population of San Sebastián is 188,487, of whom 47.3% are male and 52.7% are female, compared to the nationwide average of 49.0% and 51.0% respectively.
+People under 16 years old make up 12.2% of the population, and people over 65 years old make up 25.8%, compared to the nationwide average of 14.3% and 20.4% respectively.

+As of 2024, the foreign-born population is 27,342, equal to 14.5% of the total population.
+The 5 largest foreign nationalities are Hondurans (3,103), Colombians (2,753), Nicaraguans (2,504), Moroccans (1,553) and Argentinians (1,402).

+Districts

 New districts developed after the walls of the city were demolished in 1863, as the city expanded in several directions, first into the flatlands shaped by the river Urumea and later up the hills.
 The first expansion of the old town was towards the river's mouth, on the old quarter called Zurriola (a name later given by Council decision to the sand area and the avenue across the river).

 The orthogonal layout of the modern city centre (the Cortazar development) was built up until 1914 (when the first phase finished) reflecting a Parisian Haussmannian style.
 The arcades of the Buen Pastor square were modelled upon those of the Rue de Rivoli, while the Maria Cristina Bridge was inspired by the Pont Alexandre III that crosses the Seine.
-The Estación del Norte train station standing directly across the bridge was inaugurated in 1864, just after the arrival of the railway to San Sebastian.
+The Estación del Norte train station standing directly across the bridge was inaugurated in 1864, just after the arrival of the railway to San Sebastián.
 Its metallic roof was designed by Gustave Eiffel.
-San Sebastian's central bus station is located underground adjacent to the train station.
+San Sebastián's central bus station is located underground adjacent to the train station.